comet-ml/comet-examples/integrations/model-training/pytorch/pytorch-apex-amp/README.md

 ## Run the example

-This example is a XXX TODO
+This example is a synthetic example how to uses Comet with [NVIDIA Apex](https://nvidia.github.io/apex/) for easy-training with mixed precision training.

 ```bash